2I/Borisov: Observation

-The last observations were in July 2020, seven months after perihelion.
+The last observations were in September 2020, nine months after perihelion.
 Observation of 2I/Borisov was aided by the fact that the comet was detected while inbound towards the Solar System. ʻOumuamua had been discovered as it was leaving the system, and thus could only be observed for 80 days before it was out of range.
 Because of its closest approach occurring near traditional year-end holidays, and the capability to have extended observations, some astronomers have called 2I/Borisov a "Christmas comet".
 Observations using the Hubble Space Telescope began on 12 October, when the comet moved far enough from the Sun to be safely observed by the telescope.
-Hubble is less affected by the confounding effects of the coma than ground-based telescopes, which will allow it to study the rotational light curve of 2I/Borisov's nucleus.
-This should facilitate an estimate of its size and shape.
+With its high angular resolution from above the Earth's atmosphere, Hubble could better separate the nucleus from the coma.
+The motion of jet-like structures in the coma indicate a 4.3-hour rotation period for the nucleus.